 Similar to the way we approach finding inner unity—seeking “both/and” instead of tripping over “either/or”—we can search for harmony in our governing bodies.
 Where is highest good in this or that specific issue?
 How open are we to finding the truth?
 What holds us back from surrendering our will?
 For how can we ask for willingness to surrender in our leaders when we refuse it in ourselves?
 The work of clearing always begins in our own backyard.

 Unity holds greater truths than we can dream of when we’re caught in a web of duality.
-But until we cultivate a vision to see things on the unitive plane of reality, these truths can’t reveal themselves to us.
+But we must cultivate a vision to see things on the unitive plane of reality.
+Until then, these truths can’t reveal themselves to us.
 We need to shift to this broader perspective if we want to build a beautiful new world together.

 Return to Pearls Contents